amatiasq/amatiasq.com/src/pages/career/2022-primer.md

 Youtube channel [Primer Learning][1] needed some help adapting Unity Game Engine for video production.
 Together we investigated the main issues, then designed and developed a set of tools that would provide solutions for each one of the sharp edges.

-We ended up with a system allows to programatically define a sequence of events, as it was integrated with Unity Timeline so we could preview the video as we were producing it, scrubbing back and forward freely.
+We ended up with a system allows to programmatically define a sequence of events, as it was integrated with Unity Timeline so we could preview the video as we were producing it, scrubbing back and forward freely.

 ---